 - A 30 minute meeting with the Student Activities Coordinator, Chantal Champaloux.
 You must schedule this meeting at least 24 hours in advance.
 Email Chantal at firstname.lastname@example.org to schedule a time that works with your schedule.

-Please submit all required forms to the Dean of Student Services – Student Activities office in Main 225.
+Please submit all required forms to the Student Affairs: Student Activities office in Main 225.

-If the certification proposal is accepted, the certified and officially recognized student organization will be responsible for following all of the rules and regulations set by Trinity Washington University and Student Affairs.
-Our office also reserves the right to refuse University support for any program or event deemed inappropriate by the administration and staff.
+If the certification proposal is approved, the officially recognized student organization will be responsible for following all of the rules and regulations set by Trinity Washington University and Student Affairs.
+Our office reserves the right to refuse University support for any program or event deemed inappropriate by the administration and staff.